AlxBDo/BidaudAlexandre_12_02112021/sportsee/README.md

 - `http://localhost:3000/user/12/performance` - Retrieves the performance of the user with id 12
 - `http://localhost:3000/user/18` - Retrieves user 18's main information.

+## 5. Documentation

+The documentation can be viewed by following the link below : [contributor guide index](https://alxbdo.github.io/BidaudAlexandre_12_02112021-/sportsee/src/docs/index.html)